souravsm01/Power-BI-HR_company_project/README.md

 Since its an interactive dashboard, it shows changes in all the above mentioned parameters.

-The csv files of the employee data has also been provided
+The csv files of the employee data has also been provided.
+Thanks